How the tram developments will affect the University

 NG2 Business Park

-Works adjacent to the NG2 Business Park are affecting access to University Park if you travel from the city.
+Works adjacent to the NG2 Business Park may affect access to University Park if you travel from the city.

 Toton section and Bardills Island